 Empathy is when you try to understand what your partner is feeling from their perspective.
 This is commonly explained as, “walking a mile in their shoes.”
 If you’re able to imagine how your partner is experiencing something, and then express it, you are empathizing.
 Being empathetic is a great way to let your partner know that you’re trying to understand them and that you want to support them through whatever it is they’re going through.
 Empathizing sounds like, “I imagine that was really difficult to go through” and “Would you tell me more about that?”
 Saying things like, “It an always be worse” is not empathizing.

 If you’re lucky enough to have a partner that is going to you with their problems and concerns, the least you can do is check-in with them.
 After they’ve talked it out with you, ask them right at the end of the conversation how they feel about the conversation.
 Did they get what they needed?
 Do they feel like you heard and/or understand them?
 Is there anything else that they wanted to express?
 It’s also a great idea to check-in with them the following day or the day after.
 If you know your partner was confronting their boss, co-worker, friend, whoever, check-in with them to see how it went.
 Checking-in is a fantastic way to let them know that you care and are invested in their success and happiness.

 No one expects perfection – do your best, but always strive for better.
-I am not in the business of making promises, but I am ridiculously confident that if you utilize the four tips above, you will have a very appreciative partner that will feel supported.
+I am not in the business of making promises, but I am ridiculously confident that if you utilize the four tips above, you will have a very appreciative partner who will feel supported.